AndresBott/vagrant-php-dev/ignore/README.md

 and sql restore on every vagrant provision.

 # Install
-Add vagrant folder in your php project and then modify vagrantConfig.yaml according your needs.
+Add this project as a submodule or subfolder in your php project and then modify vagrantConfig.yaml according your needs.

 # config
 The vagrantlile has been modified so that Vagrant file will check for ../vagrantConfig.yaml before